-Ceilings Visually inspected from floor level.
-The ceilings are of lath-and-plaster and plasterboard construction.
-Internal walls Visually inspected from floor level.
+Visually inspected from floor level.
+The ceilings are of plasterboard construction.
+The ceilings are of plasterboard construction Jan Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of plastered masonry, lath-and-plaster and plasterboard construction.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
+The internal walls are of plastered masonry and plasterboard construction.
+Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring is of suspended timber construction with areas fitted floor coverings.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+The flooring is of suspended timber construction with fitted floor coverings throughout.
+Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors, skirtings etc. are of timber construction.
-The Kitchen is fitted with base and wall mounted units and worktop surfaces.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a gas fire located within the Living Room.
-All other original fireplaces have been sealed.
-Internal decorations Visually inspected.
-Internal decorative finishes are painted and papered.
-Cellars Not applicable.
+The internal doors, skirtings etc., are of timber construction.
+The kitchen is fitted with base and wall mounted units and worktop surfaces.
+NOT APPLICABLE Visually inspected.
+Internal decorative finishes are painted.
+NOT APPLICABLE Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply with the fuseboard located within the entrance hallway.